LiranNis/Mirror/README.md

 ```
 twine upload --repository-url http://centosnexus:8081/repository/python-hosted/ <Package .whl/other location>
 ```
+Todo:
+- [ ] Write script to upload all in bandersnatch folder hierarchy
 ## Ruby
 In order to push ruby gems, nexus gem need to be installed
 ```